dexsuiteorg/docs/docs/source/user_guide/overview/api_overview.rst

 API Overview
 ====================

+# API Overview

+The Dexsuite API is designed for users from different technical background.
+It handles a sprectrum of: one made very intuitively so that most parameters are handled by the program, and one made for experts, so that they can customize their own environment settings.

+Notes: Let's call it a spectrum rather than two modes

 This page gives you the shape of Dexsuite: how to construct an environment, what ``reset()`` / ``step()`` return, how actions are structured (single-arm and bimanual), and how cameras, controllers, teleoperation, and learning stacks plug in.
 More details